Currently the behavior is dependent on the location of the recipient.

 When sending a message to a landline number in other countries:

-The Twilio REST API will throw the error below, and the message will not appear in the logs and the account will not be charged.
+The Twilio REST API will throw the error below, and the message will not appear in the logs and your project will not be charged.

 "code": 21614, "message": "To number: +86XXXXXXX, is not a mobile number", "more_info": "https://www.twilio.com/docs/errors/21614", "status": 400